n2o/reveal-cljs/README.md

 ## Compile and Prepare for Deployment

-You can compile the cljs-Code and put the assets together to make your presentation ready to be deployed on a webserver (e.g. on GitHub Pages.
+You can compile the cljs-Code and put the assets together to make your presentation ready to be deployed on a webserver (e.g. on GitHub Pages).
 By following these steps, you can publish the presentation on a regular server, which only needs to serve HTML, CSS and JavaScript Files.
 This is all put into one task: